 However, there is no coral right there, in order to snorkel you have to go on boat tours at some of the smaller islands around Koh Lanta, which cost about 50€ per person on average.
 Then you’ll get your white sand beaches and coral reefs.

 On the island itself, the best beach is probably Epic Beach in the South, inside the National Park.
-It cost 200 THB to enter and you can also go for an easy 2 Km trail inside the jungle.
-Other highlights include the visit to some waterfalls and caves, to a mangrove forest on the East side of the island, and to the Old Town, also on the East side.
+It costs 200 THB to enter and you can also go for an easy 2 Km trail inside the jungle.
+Other highlights include the visit to some waterfalls and caves, to a mangrove forest on the East side of the island, and the Old Town, also on the East side.
 Everywhere can easily be reached by renting a scooter.
 If you are more than two, then there are taxis and Tuk Tuks.

 All in all, Koh Lanta is a nice spot to spend some relaxing time, go for runs on the long beaches, have some good food, and enjoy some wonderful sunsets.